Connect with us

 9. Empire State Building

-Soaring 1,250 feet on the Fifth Avenue in Manhattan, New York City, Empire State Building became the tallest building in the world when it was completed in 1931.
+Soaring 1,250 feet on Fifth Avenue in Manhattan, New York City, the Empire State Building became the tallest building in the world when it was completed in 1931.
 It held this title for nearly 40 years.

 The building, which is called ‘Empire State’ after the nickname of the State of New York, remained the tallest building in the world until 1970 when it was surpassed by the World Trade Center.